Halfway Houses in Columbus, MS

 • Accepts Medicare

-• Outpatient day treatment, outpatient treatment and inpatient hospital addiction treatment
+• Outpatient treatment, inpatient hospital detox and outpatient day treatment

 Weems Community Mh Center Weems Lifecare - 71.8 miles from Columbus, MS

-Weems Community Mh Center Weems Lifecare is a sober living house in Meridian, MS, 39304 zip code.
+Weems Community Mh Center Weems Lifecare is a halfway house in Meridian, MS, 39304 zip code.

 Address: 1415 1/2 College Drive, Meridian, MS 39304 in Lauderdale County